As an Amazon Associate I earn from qualifying purchases.

 Pestos are a mainstay of my cooking.
 They are so rich, so vibrant and yet so easy to make that I’ve come up with dozens of variations over the years.
-This one is a traditional Italian winter pesto that features walnuts and parsley — only I am using wild, or, rather, feral, pecans here.
+Parsley pesto one is a traditional Italian winter pestos that features walnuts instead of pine nuts.

 That said, I also love using truly wild black walnuts in this pesto.
 Black walnuts are smaller and are far more flavorful than regular walnuts.
 Most recipes suggest that when you are using black walnuts you cut in half the amount you use.
 Not here.
 I want a powerful walnut punch, and this recipe delivers it in spades.
 Of course store-bought walnuts are fine here, too, as are pine nuts.

-When I am feeling ambitious, I make my pestos with a mortar and pestle — the texture comes out better that way.
+When I am feeling ambitious, I make parsley pesto, or really any pesto, with a mortar and pestle — the texture comes out better that way.
+After all, it means “pound” in Italian.
 But, when I am in a hurry, I just buzz everything in a food processor.
 Just make certain you don’t accidentally make a puree!
 Pulse everything, don’t let the motor run on your processor.

-How to use this pesto?
+How to use your parsley pesto?
 With pasta, of course, or over polenta.
 Pesto is great mixed into risotto at the last minute, served over white meat poultry or fish, or — and this is my favorite — dropped into a winter minestrone soup, right at the end.

 I have a few other standout pestos here on Hunter Angler Gardener Cook: A ramp pesto made with young spring onions, a nettle pesto that uses freshly blanched stinging nettles as the green, and an arugula pesto that is my absolute favorite before the weather warms and the arugula gets too bitter.